luyiZhang818/MemoDrop/README.md

    Built with [React](https://reactjs.org/) and deployed on [Netlify](https://www.netlify.com/).

 - **Backend**:
-   The backend is powered by [Flask](https://flask.palletsprojects.com/) and hosted on an AWS EC2 instance.
+   The backend is powered by [Flask](https://flask.palletsprojects.com/), hosted on an AWS EC2 instance and containerized by Docker
    Nginx is used as the web server to handle the proxy requests between the frontend and backend, with SSL enabled via [Let's Encrypt](https://letsencrypt.org/).

 - **Database**: